ETeissonniere/dotfiles/prefs/README.md

 Files about configuring my system such as:
 - keyboard repeat rate
-- mouse sensitivity (make blazingly fast!)
+- mouse sensitivity (make it blazingly fast!)
-- disabling Time Machine
 - etc...